pedrof69/Grid9/CONTRIBUTING.md

 - Release notes for significant contributions
 - Package metadata for major contributions

-Thank you for helping make this the most optimal coordinate compression library possible!
+Thank you for helping make Grid9 the most efficient 9-character coordinate compression system!